-Flight Operations Resume at Srinagar Airport After Week-long Disruption Due to Fog, Snow
+Flight Operations Resume at Srinagar Airport after Week-long Disruption Due to Fog, Snow

 "The flight operations resumed this (Saturday) afternoon after seven days, an official of the Airports Authority of India (AAI) said.

-He said a SpiceJet flight landed at the Srinagar airport around 12:15 pm and then took off around 1 pm.
+He said a SpiceJet flight landed at the Srinagar airport around 12:15 pm and then took off around 1 pm, marking the resumption of the flight operations.

-The official said while the morning flights were cancelled due to poor visibility, the afternoon flights are scheduled to operate at the airport in view of the improving weather conditions.
+A total of 14 flights operated from the airport after noon, the official said.

-"The weather has improved and visibility has also improved.
-All afternoon flights are scheduled to operate normally now," he said.
+However, 14 flights were cancelled in the morning due to poor visibility and the snow clearance operation at the runway, he added.

-Last Friday, several flights were cancelled due to bad weather, while no flight operations took place from Saturday to December 13.
+On December 6, several flights were cancelled due to bad weather, while no flight operations took place from December 7 to 13.

 The visibility at the airport, due to heavy fog, was less than 100 metres and such conditions were not suitable for flight operations.